Here’s what to do if you get a notice that your Medicaid coverage is ending. The first step is to find out why.

 In response to COVID-19, the federal government provided additional Medicaid funding to prevent people on the program from losing healthcare coverage.
 But now that this additional funding has ended, millions of people may lose Medicaid benefits or have to re-enroll between now and mid-2024.

-We’ve partnered with Molina Healthcare to help you if you receive a notice about your coverage ending.
-Here’s what you need to know.
+Here’s what to do if you receive a notice about your coverage ending.

 Reasons for termination of coverage